-How Common is Cyber Crime in Australia?
+How Common Is Cyber Crime in Australia?

 Every eight minutes – that’s how often a cyber crime is reported to the Australian Cyber Security Centre at the moment.